Free Gratitude Prompts for Increased Wellbeing

 Do you notice the positive, negative, or nothing at all?

 Perhaps it’s time to give these gratitude journal prompts a try.
-What’s your favorite?
+And if you can’t commit to writing, then use them as great gratitude jar ideas instead!

 Other posts from Healthy Happy Impactful…